mrlafxo/lafx01/content/posts/hackthebox/legacy.md

 ```

 Where:
-- `-p` specifies the payload I want to use
+- `-p` specifies the payload we want to use
-- `LHOST` and `LPORT` are the IP address assigned to my machine
+- `LHOST` and `LPORT` are the IP address assigned to our machine
-- `EXITFUNC` will be useful in some cases where after you exploited a box, you need a clean exit
+- `EXITFUNC` will be useful in some cases where after we exploited a box, we need a clean exit
 - `-b` specifies the bad characters for the payload
 - `-f` specifies the output, in this case it will be `C`
 - `-a` specifies the system architecture